In an emergency

 Emergency Services (Police, Fire, Ambulance) Tel: 000

-SafeUniSC (On Campus security 24/7) Tel: 5430 1168
+SafeUniSC (On Campus security 24/7) Tel: +61 7 5430 1168

-Gender-based violence is any action that harms, controls, or scares someone because of their gender, ranging from online harassment, intimidation, stalking or physical and sexual violence.
-UniSC is committed to creating a safe and respectful environment for everyone, and gender-based violence is not tolerated in our community.
+UniSC is committed to creating a safe and respectful environment for everyone, and Gender-based violence is not tolerated in our community.

-Confidential 24-hour help is available.
+Confidential help is available.

-It is important to know that you can seek support and tell us about an incident without making a formal complaint.
-The Safer Communities team can provide confidential support.
+If you or anyone you know experiences Gender-based violence, help is available.
+It is important to know that you can seek support and tell us about an incident without making a formal report.
+The Safer Communities team can provide confidential support and assist you to understand your options.

-Learn more about what you can expect if you make a report at UniSC.
+Learn more about what you can expect if you make a report at UniSC

 Where can I go for support?